 as well as the packet's location (a switch and interface).
-True and false are predicates which match all packets, and no packets, respectively.
+The predicates true and false match all packets, and no packets, respectively.
 Conjunction (&), disjunction (|), and negation ( $\sim$ ) are standard.
 The language also provides syntactic sugar for predicates that depend on topology, such as ingress(), which matches all packets that enter the network at some ingress interface, i.e., an interface attached to a host or a device in another administrative domain.
 Similarly, egress() matches all packets that exit the network at some egress interface.